Charles Atholl Stewart (Charlie) - 1884 to 1915

 2 - 7 Oct 1918 - at Masnieres

-Kenneth was Killed in Action on 23 October 1918.
-On the previous evening, the Battalion had marched into Solesmes by crossing assault bridges erected over the swollen River Selle and settled into comfortable billets.
+On the evening of 22 October, the Battalion had marched into Solesmes by crossing assault bridges erected over the swollen River Selle and settled into comfortable billets.
 A defensive front had been established by 62 Division on 20 October on flat ground that slopes down to the village of Romeries.
+See map of Romeries and district.

-He is buried just up the road at the Romeries Communal Cemetery Extension.
+He is buried just up the road at the Romeries Communal Cemetery Extension:

 In his Soldier’s Will he bequeathed all his belongings to his sister Elizabeth.